lavanet/lava/docs/proposals/001-proposal-template.md

 As a user, I would like to understand the drift.
 (This is an example)

 #### Use case 2:
-As a user, I would like to take an action on the deviation/drift.
+As a user, I would like to take action on the deviation/drift.
 (This is an example)

 ### Implementation Details/Notes/Constraints [optional]